HarrisonChow/repair-center-solution/README.md

-2. Similar to Catetegory.
+2. Similar to Category.
 We create container for Model - ModelContainer.js under src/containers

 ```js
 import { withRouter } from 'react-router'